-Air conditioning is a significant contributor to reducing the ill effects of heat stress and achieving a more comfortable temperature inside the refuge chamber.
+Air conditioning is a significant contributor to cooling a refuge chamber.
+Reducing the ill effects of heat stress and achieving a more comfortable temperature inside the refuge chamber.
 Using refrigeration technology through a split-system air conditioner allows the heat load inside the chamber to be lowered by way of a fan drawing warm air over a cold coil inside the unit.

 Due to the sealed environment, the heat generated from within a chamber cannot escape, and the internal temperature will rise quite rapidly.
 Eventually, without some form of mitigation, this will lead to the refuge becoming uninhabitable and pose a severe hazard for its occupants.

 It is important to recognise that there are a number of mechanisms within a refuge chamber, including cooling, that works in unison to protect personnel from external hazards and provide a safe ‘go to’ area during an emergency.